 Melissa uses a broad interpretation of “precious” materials: Leland Slag, a stony material created during the ore refining process in Michigan auto plants; raspberry nickel, leftover from shuttered US zipper factories; upcycled stones; antique tribal and reclaimed charms; fossils; and other beautiful, interesting materials.
 All the diamonds she sources are certified by the Kimberley Process as conflict-free.
 Melissa usually buys from reputable domestic companies, but when she buys from abroad, she likes to buy from the mine owners themselves.
 Choose from one of MJM’s many new and unique designs, a vintage ring, or build your own rings, like we did!

-Launched with the goal of being a leading ethical fine jewelry company, Bario Neal designs each piece in-house and works local craftspeople in Philadelphia’s Jeweler’s Row, the oldest jewelry district in the U.S. The Philadelphia flagship doubles as both a production workshop and retail space, where a diverse group of skilled jewelers work next to the collection displays.
-You can buy a ready-made ring, or have one custom made for you and your honey, with reclaimed precious metals, Fairmined gold, and ethically-sourced stones.
+Launched with the goal of being a leading ethical fine jewelry company, Bario Neal designs each piece in-house and works with local craftspeople in Philadelphia’s Jeweler’s Row, the oldest jewelry district in the U.S. The Philadelphia flagship doubles as both a production workshop and retail space, where a diverse group of skilled jewelers work next to the collection displays.
+You can buy a ready-made ring, or have one custom-made for you and your honey, with reclaimed precious metals, Fairmined gold, and ethically sourced stones.